Magnesium sulfate: Undecahydrate

 The undecahydrate MgSO4*11H2O, meridianiite, is stable at atmospheric pressure only below 2 C. Above that temperature, it liquefies into a mix of solid heptahydrate and a saturated solution.
 It has a eutectic point with water at -3.9 C and 17.3% (mass) of MgSO4.
 Large crystals can be obtained from solutions of the proper concentration kept at 0 C for a few days.

 At pressures of about 0.9 GPa and at 240 K, meridianiite decomposes into a mixture of ice VI and the enneahydrate MgSO4*9H2O.

 Enneahydrate

-The enneahydrate MgSO4*9H2O was identified and characterized only recently, even though it seems easy to produce (by cooling a solution of MgSO4 and sodium sulfate (Na2SO4) in suitable proportions).
+The enneahydrate MgSO4*9H2O is produced (by cooling a solution of MgSO4 and sodium sulfate (Na2SO4) in suitable proportions).

 The structure is monoclinic, with unit-cell parameters at 250 K: a=0.675 nm, b=1.195 nm, c=1.465 nm, β=95.1 °, V=1.177 nm3 with Z=4.
 The most probable space group is P21/c.
 Magnesium selenate also forms an enneahydrate MgSeO4*9H2O, but with a different crystal structure.